dkgolfnut5192/YourControls_BKSQ_STARSHIP/README.md

 Profile to work with YourControls application and MSFS2020.
 If you find any bugs, please contact me on YourControls Discord: Dkgolfnut_Dennis

 # Made for MSFS2020 and not validated for 2024
-Thanks to @Tailhook for helping with H EVENt door issue
+Thanks to @Tailhook for helping with H EVENT door issue

 # Version 0.3
   - KNOWN ISSUES in MSFS2020